brandur/sorg/content/nanoglyphs-drafts/011-shelter.md

 ## I/O classic (#io-classic)

 Let's talk about asynchronous I/O in the Linux kernel.
 All the well-known disk syscalls in Linux like `read()`, `write()`, or `fsync()` are blocking -- the invoking program is paused while they do their work.
-They're all quite fast, made faster by the incredible high throughput disks we have these days, and made _even faster_ once the OS page cache is warm, so for most programs it doesn't matter.
-Callers also have the option of optimizing with [`posix_fadvise()`](http://man7.org/linux/man-pages/man2/posix_fadvise.2.html), which suggests to the kernel the sort of file data access they're going to engage in, and (possibly) have it warm up that page cache in advance.
+They're all quite fast, made faster by the incredible high throughput disk technology we have these days, and made _even faster_ once the OS page cache is warm, so for most programs it doesn't matter.
+Callers also have the option of optimizing with [`posix_fadvise()`](http://man7.org/linux/man-pages/man2/posix_fadvise.2.html), which suggests to the kernel the sort of file data access they're going to engage in, and (probably [2]) have it warm up that page cache in advance.

 There are however, classes of programs that see big benefits in performance by moving beyond synchronous I/O -- think something like a high throughput database, or web proxy that caches to disk.
 I find it easiest to think about with something like Node's event reactor, which is massively asynchronous, but running user code in only one place at any given time.
 If it were based naively on traditional file I/O functions, then any function calling `read()` would block everything else in the reactor until the operation completed.
 I/O-heavy Node apps would block constantly and have minimal practical concurrency.